TedHusted/awake/awake.md/awake.md

 “Last night a lot of people mentioned that the Association referrals were working better all of a sudden.
 Did we make any changes to the algorithm lately?”

-“Ummm, not that I’m aware Any thing involving Ally would come to me for code review.”
+“Ummm, not that I’m aware.
+Anything involving Ally would come to me for code review.”

 “Can you double check and get back to me?
 I promised Adrian an update.”